mautic/developer-documentation-new/docs/rest_api/tweets.rst

      - Tweet creation date/time
    * - ``createdBy``
      - int
-     - ID of the User that created the tweet
+     - ID of the User that created the Tweet
    * - ``createdByUser``
      - string
-     - Name of the User that created the tweet
+     - Name of the User that created the Tweet
    * - ``dateModified``
      - datetime/null
      - Date/time Tweet was last modified
    * - ``modifiedBy``
      - int
-     - ID of the User that last modified the tweet
+     - ID of the User that last modified the Tweet
    * - ``modifiedByUser``
      - string
-     - Name of the User that last modified the tweet
+     - Name of the User that last modified the Tweet
    * - ``language``
      - string
-     - Language locale of the tweet
+     - Language locale of the Tweet
    * - ``category``
      - null/object
      - Category